abbeyroad7/Terra-CoTs/content/World/History/Astronomy/Svalgheim/Svalgheim.md

 ![[Svalgheim.webp|center|768]]
 # Introduction
-Svalgheim, also referred to as the Nine Circles of Hell, house the damned souls of the multiverse.

 Svalgheim is the realm of the Swallowed World. [[Arilias, the One True Creator|Arilias]] used this realm to shut away all the [[Umbra]] after the formation of [[Terra]] and the [[Mortal Coil]].

+Commonly referred to as the Nine Circles of Hell in the Common tongue, the damned souls of the multiverse are banished to live out eternity in this realm.

 ## Circles of Hell
 - [[Nessus|Ninth Circle: Nessus]]